Chromebook vs Windows laptop – what’s the difference?

 Chromebooks are built to get the best from Google's suite of online services and its Chrome operating system.
 Gmail, Google Maps, YouTube and Google Docs are all built in – perfect for revision, homework, and chilling.

 Everything is web-app based – so you don’t need to download any extra software.
-Instead, use app versions of Word, Adobe or the like.
-They’re available on Google Play to download.
+Instead, use app versions of Word, Adobe or similar.
+They’re all available on Google Play to download.

 Here are 10 reasons to choose a Chromebook…